-Blue Heaven is a favorite in Key West.
-Jimmy Buffet even mentioned it in one of his famous beach-toned tunes.
-The whimsical courtyard is filled with bright-colored tables and chairs with twinkly lights, foliage and roaming stray animals.
-The bar and restaurant is owned and operated by a husband and wife whose creative background in art and literature have inspired the space.
-There's a mini art gallery, a sandwich shop and roaming roosters on the grounds.
-The building was once a boxing ring that Ernest Hemingway served as referee.
-Now, it pays tribute to the Caribbean with brightly-colored accents and cajun seasoning on menu.
-The space is tropical, with plant life in the courtyard that keeps the sunlight to a minimum.
-Menu highlights include the scallops, which are locally celebrated, served with white wine and lemon butter with tomatoes, onions, mushrooms and lots of garlic.
-The key lime pie is also recommended among the locals who say it's some the best in town.
+Blue Heaven is a favorite in Key West—Jimmy Buffett even mentioned it in one of his famous beach tunes.
+The whimsical courtyard is filled with brightly colored tables and chairs, twinkly lights, foliage, and stray animals.
+The bar and restaurant is owned and operated by a husband and wife whose creative backgrounds in art and literature inspired the space.
+There's a mini art gallery, a sandwich shop, and roaming roosters on the grounds.
+Once a boxing ring (with Ernest Hemingway as referee), the spot now pays tribute to the Caribbean, with bright accents and Cajun seasonings on the menu.
+Menu highlights include the scallops, which are locally celebrated, served with white wine and lemon butter with tomatoes, onions, mushrooms, and lots of garlic.
+Locals say the Key lime pie is one of the best in town.